 I know our tomatoes will appreciate it!

-Now here’s the thing about chicken manure:
+Now here’s the thing about chicken poop:

 Before brewing a chicken manure tea, you must (repeat, must) compost or otherwise age the manure to reduce the amount of nitrogen in it.

-Using fresh manure will burn your plants and possibly ruin all your hard work (which is why I recommend using chickens in your garden in the fall, so their manure has time to decompose before spring planting).
+Using fresh chicken manure will burn your plants and possibly ruin all your hard work (which is why I recommend using chickens in your garden in the fall, so their manure has time to decompose before spring planting).

 Not only that, but the composting process will kill most of the gnarly pathogens in the chicken manure that could otherwise make you sick.